Change LLC: Everything You Need to Know

 In California, for example, it can take up to eight weeks.
 Some states offer expedited service for an additional fee.
 After the amendment is filed the state SOS will typically send a copy to the LLC.

 If you need help with changes to your LLC , you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.